 - Leave periods of up to five years (20 quarters) may be taken without losing year level status.

-If you think you may be eligible for the GPRIP and are not currently receiving it, please contact us at firstname.lastname@example.org or Deb on 03 6332 8600.
+If you think you may be eligible for the GPRIP and are not currently receiving it, please contact our GPRIP Officer at email@example.com or Phone on 03 6332 8600.

 Post Orientation Weekend